getsentry/sentry-java/docs/config.rst

 A timeout is set to avoid blocking Sentry threads because establishing a connection is taking too long.

-It's possible to manually set the timeout length with ``sentry.timeout`` (in milliseconds):
+It's possible to manually set the timeout length with timeout`` (in milliseconds):

 ::